Co-Contribute-OpenSource/Contributor-Guidelines/README.md

 git clone https://github.com/yourusername/your-repo.git
 ```

-3. Install the required dependencies:
+2. Install the required dependencies:
    `All the required dependencies required to run the project are given in the repo itself`

-## Usage
-Explain how to use your project once it's set up.
-Provide code examples, screenshots, or links to documentation if available.

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute to this project, please follow these steps: